'Say, Pop!' (1918).

 Scary William

 On 26 November 1905, Payne created 'Scary William' for The Philadelphia Inquirer.
-Contrary what the title seems to imply, the comic wasn't about someone who was scary, but a little boy, William, who was disproportionally scared of everything.
-The tiniest sound, image, light, person, animal or object made him dash away for safety.
+Contrary what the title seems to imply, the comic isn't about someone who is scary, but a little boy, William, who is disproportionally scared of everything.
+The tiniest sound, image, light, person, animal or object makes him dash away for safety.
 Payne continued the series until 10 June 1906, after which Harold Knerr continued it until 25 October 1914.
-Knerr was assisted by Joe Doyle from 16 August 1914 on, until Doyle continued it on his own until 2 June 1918.
+Knerr was assisted by Joe Doyle from 16 August 1914 on, until Doyle continued the series on his own until 2 June 1918.

 Honeybunch's Hubby